Chapter 3 – Relationship to Clients – annotated

 [1] A lawyer and client relationship presupposes that the client has the requisite mental ability to make decisions about the client's legal affairs and to provide the lawyer with instructions.
 A client’s ability to make decisions depends on such factors as age, intelligence, experience and mental and physical health and on the advice, guidance and support of others.
 A client’s ability to make decisions may change, for better or worse, over time.
 A client may be mentally capable of making some decisions but not others.
 The key is whether the client has the ability to understand the information relative to the decision that has to be made and is able to appreciate the reasonably foreseeable consequences of the decision or lack of decision.
 Accordingly, when a client is, or comes to be, under a disability that impairs the client's ability to make decisions, the lawyer will have to assess whether the impairment is minor or whether it prevents the client from providing instructions or entering into binding legal relationships.

-[5] When a lawyer takes protective action on behalf of a person or client lacking in capacity, the authority to disclose necessary confidential information may be implied in some circumstances: See Commentary under rule 3.3-1 (Confidentiality) for a discussion of the relevant factors.
-If the court or other counsel becomes involved, the lawyer should inform them of the nature of the lawyer’s relationship with the person lacking capacity.
+[5] When a lawyer takes protective action on behalf of a person or client lacking in capacity, the authority to disclose necessary confidential information may be implied in some circumstances: See commentary under Code rule 3.3-1 (Confidential information) for a discussion of the relevant factors.
+If the court or another lawyer becomes involved, the lawyer should inform them of the nature of the lawyer’s relationship with the person lacking capacity.

 Annotations